MopigamesYT/anxietymod/scenes/act1.md

 (...500)

-h: i'm so sick of this game.
+h: i'm so sick of this bitc bro..

 (...700)